app-devper/LocationService/README.md

 Location Service
 ===================
-Location Service This library for tacking location.
+Location Service This library for tracking location.